bradbunce/launchdarkly-lambda-logger/README.md

   - 'error': Error messages only
   - 'none': No SDK logging

 The SDK log level filtering is hierarchical, meaning each level includes all levels above it.
 For example, if the SDK log level is set to 'warn', both warning and error messages will be logged, but info and debug messages will be filtered out.
-If an invalid value is returned by the flag, the SDK will default to 'error' level logging.

 ### Log Output Format